jenschlot/IBM-Bluemix-DevOps-Documentation/docs/faq/index.md

 For steps to resolve the issue, see [Cannot add Git repository](https://www.ng.bluemix.net/docs/#troubleshoot/index-gentopic4.html#cannot_addgit).

+<a name="protocols"></a>

+### Which Git data transfer protocols does DevOps Services support?

+DevOps Services only supports the HTTPS protocol for Git URLs.
+The SSH and Git protocols are not supported.

 <a name="q5"></a>

 ### My team doesn't develop code.
 Is IBM Bluemix DevOps Services right for us?